a-moss/PoGoAccountCheck/README.md

 # PoGoAccountCheck
-PoGo Terms Account Check (Checks if accounts are banned)
+PoGo Account Check (Checks if accounts are banned)

 # Usage